-Complete all c of the following courses - 12 semester hours: PMGT 570 Agile Project Management with Scrum (3) PMGT 572 Agile Scrum Applied Projects (3) PMGT 574 Agile Lean Product Development (3) PMGT 576 Agile Lean Transformational Leadership (3)
+Complete all of f the following courses - 12 semester hours:

+PMGT 570 Agile Project Management with Scrum (3)

+PMGT 572 Agile Scrum Applied Projects

+or (3)

+PMGT 573 Scaling Agile for the Enterprise

+PMGT 574 Agile Lean Product Development (3)

+PMGT 576 Agile Lean Transformational Leadership (3)

-Master of Science in Techpreneurship (TCMS)
+Master of Science in Techpreneurship

 This 36-semester hour Master of Science in Techpreneurship combines technology, innovation, and entrepreneurship.
-This program produces the student who will have the skillset to build start-ups or innovate new products or processes in an existing organization.
+The student explores the skillsets to build start-ups or innovate new products or processes in an existing organization.
 The student is taught to create, recognize, and support innovation in any environment.
 The student is introduced to the process technologies entrepreneurs use to start and scale high growth companies.
 Techpreneurship is a flexible program that allows the student to choose elective courses from any existing graduate program to leverage their previous education and work experience.
 This program provides access to a network of practicing mentors who may share their experience and provide guidance to the student.